MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 Migration steps:

 1. Create a new collection with membership rules to include machines to be migrated.

 2. [Create an application](/mem/configmgr/apps/deploy-use/create-applications) to perform the following tasks:
    1. Remove the MMA workspace configuration for Microsoft Defender for Endpoint.
 See [Remove a workspace using PowerShell](/azure/azure-monitor/agents/agent-manage).
    2. Uninstall SCEP.
    3. Install the [prerequisites](configure-server-endpoints.md#prerequisites) where applicable.
-   4. Install Microsoft Defender for Endpoint(https://review.docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-server-endpoints?view=o365-worldwide&branch=onboarding-revamp)
+   4. Install Microsoft Defender for Endpoint (see [Configure server endpoints](configure-server-endpoints.md)).
    5. Apply the onboarding package.

+   > [!TIP]
-TIP: you can use the [installer script](server-migration.md#installer script) as part of your application to automate the above steps
+> You can use the [installer script](server-migration.md#installer-script) as part of your application to automate the above steps.

 3. Deploy the application to the new collection.

 4. Create and/or assign (existing) endpoint protection policies to the collection.

 ### If you are currently using MECM to manage your servers, are running a non-Microsoft antivirus solution and MMA-based sensor and want to upgrade to the new Microsoft Defender for Endpoint BEFORE the 2111 release of MECM.